-Be careful with widgets that compute values for particular intervals of time in a day.
-For instance, let us consider the widget Number of desktops with nightly activity.
-The widget is supposed to return the number of desktops which had any kind of activity during the night.
-But we have seen that the night is not simultaneous for everybody in setups with multiple time zones.
+Be careful with metrics that compute values for particular intervals of time in a day.
+For instance, let us consider a metric Number of desktops with nightly activity that is based on a between hours condition.
+The metric is supposed to return the number of desktops which had any kind of activity during the night, but we have seen that the night is not simultaneous for everybody in setups with multiple time zones.

-In the first example of the centralized admin account, for instance, the Engine in New York is computing from 18:00 yesterday to 18:00 today, but the Portal makes the computation with respect to the centralized time zone, which is Paris time.
+In the example, the Engine in New York is computing from 18:00 yesterday to 18:00 today, but the Portal makes the computation with respect to the centralized time zone, which is Paris time.
 Therefore, the widget reports the desktops with nightly activity according to Paris time and not to New York time, even for desktops placed in New York.

 Remember that the widgets in the Portal display their results with respect to the time zone used to launch the computation: